-Discussion
+Discussion:

-The current of the stream is necessary for the respiration of many benthic invertebrates and reproduction of some fish species (Hynes 1970).
+The driving force of a stream is the current.
+It is necessary for the respiration of many benthic invertebrates and reproduction of some fish species (Hynes 1970).
 Water currents distribute nutrients and food down a river system.
 This includes detritus for invertebrates and drifting insects for fish and birds.